Rahul Gandhi & Narendra Modi PM Candidate In India

 Narendra Damodardas Modi

-(About this sound pronunciation , born 17 September 1950) is an Indian politician and is the incumbent and 14th Chief Minister of the state of Gujarat.
+( pronunciation (help·info), born 17 September 1950) is an Indian politician and is the incumbent and 14th Chief Minister of the state of Gujarat.
 He is a member of the Bharatiya Janata Party (BJP) and is theprime ministerial candidate of the BJP-led National Democratic Alliance in the2014 Indian general elections.

 Modi was a key strategist for the BJP in the successful 1995 and 1998 Gujarat state election campaigns, and was a major campaign figure in the 2009 general elections, eventually won by the Indian National Congress-led United Progressive Alliance (UPA).
 He first became chief minister of Gujarat in October 2001 after the resignation of his predecessor, Keshubhai Patel, and following the defeat of BJP in the by-elections.
 In July 2007, he became the longest-serving Chief Minister in Gujarat's history, at which point he had been in power for 2,063 days continuously.
 He is currently serving his fourth consecutive term as Chief Minister.